-The hype of artificial intelligence (AI) is revolutionizing industries such as pharmaceuticals and medical devices.
+The hype of artificial intelligence (AI) is revolutionizing industries such as pharmaceuticals and medical devices, and the regulatory landscape has moved fast to keep pace.

-Regulatory agencies and organizations recognize the potential of AI in improving health outcomes.
+Regulatory agencies and organizations recognize the potential of AI to improve health outcomes.
 AI offers many possibilities by helping to improve processes, develop novel approaches, and transform data in ways that were not possible before.

 Many organizations provide or use AI-based products or services, but are security, safety, trust, ethics, fairness, and transparency adequately addressed?